-30.6 A Labuan bank is required to obtain Labuan FSA's written approval prior to making any planned reduction in its capital, including capital instruments issued out of consolidated subsidiaries and held by third parties recognised under paragraphs 9.1(v), 10.1(iii) and 11.1(iii).
-The Labuan bank is required to demonstrate, through its capital plans that the planned reduction of capital results in capital levels remaining well above the minimum capital adequacy requirements and capital buffer requirements, and consistent with its risk profile and business plans.
+29.6 A Labuan Islamic bank is required to obtain Labuan FSA's written approval prior to making any planned reduction in its capital79, including capital instruments issued out of consolidated subsidiaries and held by third parties recognised under paragraphs 9.1(v), 10.1(iii) and 11.1(iii).
+The Labuan Islamic bank is required to demonstrate, through its capital plans that the planned reduction of capital results in capital levels remaining well above the minimum capital adequacy requirements and consistent with its risk profile and business plans.

-This includes a share buy-back or an early redemption, repurchase or repayment of a capital instrument, including through the exercise of a call option.
+79 This includes a share buy-back or an early redemption, repurchase or repayment of a capital instrument, including through the exercise of a call option.

-30.7 A Labuan bank should direct any regulatory application under the Guidelines to:
+29.7 A Labuan Islamic bank should direct any regulatory application under the Guidelines to:

 Director

 Supervision Department

 Labuan Financial Services Authority

 Level 17, Main Office Tower,

 Financial Park Complex

-Jalan Merdeka

 87000 Federal Territory of Labuan, Malaysia

 Telephone no: 03 8873 2000

 Facsimile no: 03 8873 2209

-Email: [sed@labuanfsa.gov.my](mailto:sed@labuanfsa.gov.my)
+Email: sed@labuanfsa.gov.my

-31.0 Statistical Reporting Requirements
+30.0 Statistical Reporting Requirements

-31.1 A Labuan bank shall submit periodic reports on its capital adequacy ratios using the reporting templates provided by Labuan FSA.
+30.1 A Labuan Islamic bank shall submit periodic reports on its capital adequacy ratios using the reporting templates provided by Labuan FSA.

-Labuan Financial Services Authority
+Labuan Financial Services Authority DD/MM/YY